EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Unified Model for Event-based Optical Flow and Stereo Matching

-\textbf{Supervision.} We conduct supervised training on all outputs (including initial results and all optimization results) with the ground truth: $L=\sum_{i=1}^{N} \gamma ^{N-i} l(V_{gt},V_{i})$, where $N$ is the number of all predictions and $\gamma$ is a parameter to balance loss weights.
-In our experiment, we set $\gamma =0.7$ empirically.
-The definition of the loss function $L$ is following previous works.
-For optical flow, we use the $l_1$ loss \cite{eraft}.
-For rectified stereo matching, we use the smooth $l_1$ loss \cite{ConcentrationNet}.
+We conduct supervised training on all outputs (including matched and refined results) with the ground truth.
+And we use $L_2$ loss \cite{eraft}, smooth $L_1$ loss \cite{ConcentrationNet} for optical flow estimation and stereo matching respectively:

+where $N$ is the total number of results and $\gamma$ is a parameter to balance loss weights.
+In our experiments, we set $\gamma =0.8$ empirically both for flow and disparity.